 We have reviewed the accompanying interim condensed balance sheet of Nomura International Funding Pte.
-Ltd. as of 30 September 2022 and the related condensed interim statements of comprehensive income for current period and six months then ended, changes in equity and cash flows for the six months period then ended and explanatory notes.
-Management is responsible for the preparation and presentation of these interim financial statements in accordance with IAS 34 Interim Financial Reporting (IAS 34).
+Ltd. as at 30 June 2023 and the related condensed interim statements of comprehensive income, changes in equity and cash flows for the three month period then ended, and material accounting policy information and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with IAS 34 Interim Financial Reporting (IAS 34).
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.